aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Discussion

-Our results provide comparative correlative evidence in support of predictions of the species recognition hypothesis for plumage sexual dimorphism in true thrushes.
+Our results provide comparative correlative evidence in support of predictions of the recognition hypothesis for plumage sexual dimorphism in true thrushes.
 We used a receptor-noise limited model of _Turdus merula_ vision [@vorobyev1998;@hart2000] to measure avian-perceivable visual contrast of plumage colours and found that the odds of plumage sexual dimorphism are much greater for _Turdus_ thrush species that have full or partial migration rather than no migration,